UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_England/HES datasets/CC/Understanding_HESCC.md

 More detailed information about the UK LLC's HESCC extract is [here](../CC/HESCC.ipynb).

-## 10. UK LLC transformations of the dataset
+## 10. Missing information
-HESAPC (and other NHSE hospital datasets) contain variables which identify organisations or small geographic areas.
-These are encrypted before being ingested into the UK LLC TRE, and are identifiable by a suffix **_e** on the variable name(s).
-HESCC does not contain any of these variables, but researchers should be aware of this encryption when linking HESCC to HESAPC.
+* **Variable and value labels**
+UK LLC is infilling missing variable and value labels in the NHSE datasets in the TRE.
+Where variable labels have been added by UK LLC, rather than being found in NHSE documentation, this is made apparent in the variable label.
+* **Missing data**
+The amount of missing data varies widely between variables and across datasets.
+Throughout 2026, we will update this section with information about missingness in HESCC.

 ## 11. Tips for researchers using HESCC in the UK LLC TRE
 ### a) Linking to HESAPC